 “Many NMSU students have families back home that must deal with these wildfires, which is causing worry and concern among some students.”

-Cram said that fires are always going to be in the state whether they’re caused by the most common lighting strikes, or even from campfires.
+Cram said that fires are always going to be in the state whether they’re caused by the most common lightning strikes, or even from campfires.

 “We [New Mexicans] live in a fire environment,” Cram said.